coleww/cole-codes-cool-code/source/2015-07-10-shelling-out.html.markdown

 });
 ```

 With these, you can easily run shell commands and respond to their output as part of your script.
 But what if instead of just running a command you want to turn over control to a different program?
-Maybe that program has user prompts that need answering or it shows some pretty sweet terminal graphics
+Maybe that program has user prompts that need answering or it shows some pretty sweet terminal graphics.

 In Ruby you can use `exec`, which replaces the current process with the given command: